syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 * Nodes can be added at runtime by using public method, add and can be removed at runtime by using public method, remove.
 On adding node at runtime, the nodes collection is changed and the [`collectionChange`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Diagram.html#Syncfusion_EJ2_Diagrams_Diagram_CollectionChange) event will trigger.

 * The node’s ID property is used to define the name of the node and its further used to find the node at runtime and do any customization.

-The following code illustrates how to add a node.

 {% if page.publishingplatform == "aspnet-core" %}